ceh522/wk5-ruby_project-santas_workshop/README.md

 eBay, Amazon (back end only), Magento

-Possible Extensions

-Calculate the markup on items in the store, and display it in the inventory Filter the inventory list by manufacturer.
-For example, provide an option to view all books in stock by a certain author.
-Categorise your items.
-Books might be categorised by genre (crime, horror, romance...) and cars might be categorised by type (SUV, coupé, hatchback...).
-Provide an option to filter the inventory list by these categories.
-Mark manufacturers as active/deactivated.
-Deactivated manufacturers will not appear when creating new products.

 Created:

-- Santa's Workshop
-- an inventory system to allow Santa to keep track of the kinds of toys that are being produced and the departments making toys
+- Santa's Workshop - an inventory system to allow Santa to keep track of the kinds of toys that are being produced and the departments making toys
 - can view, update, add and delete toys and departments